abrarahmed236/chroot-notes/README.md

 ## To-do

+* what is the difference between schroot and chroot ?
 * say i want to create three chroot directories to test three different configurations, create instructions for that
 * separate instructions for minimal setup and use case based sections
+* can you and should you run multiple sessoins of the same schroot environment ?
+* you can start multiple sessions of the schroot environment.
+  * what is the use of this ?

 ## Installation